|Title||Another Paradox? The Life Satisfaction of Older Hispanic Immigrants in the United States.|

 |Year of Publication||2017|

-|Authors||Calvo, R, Carr, DC, Matz-Costa, C|
+|Authors||Calvo, R, Carr, D, Matz-Costa, C|

-|Journal||Journal of Aging and Health|
+|Journal||J Aging Health|

 RESULTS: Hispanic immigrants reported the highest levels of life satisfaction of all groups.
 Wealthier older adults, who were socially engaged, had social support, and experienced fewer functional limitations and lower exposure to discrimination, were more satisfied with their lives in the overall sample.
 Interaction effects revealed that although education was associated with greater life satisfaction only among non-Hispanic Whites, co-residing with children was associated with greater life satisfaction only among Hispanics.

 DISCUSSION: Although older Hispanic immigrants had the least amount of socioeconomic resources of all groups in our study, they were the most satisfied with their lives.
 Possible explanations and directions for future research are discussed.

 |User Guide Notes|